sderosiaux/golb/pages/2015-02-03-youre-tired-of-notepad-use-atom/20150203-youre-tired-of-notepad-use-atom.md

 Most of them are dynamically removed/added on the fly, no need to confirm or restart the editor, that's pretty impressive.

-It can be infortunate to disable some of them, such as the `settings-view` one, while you are in the settings.
-If you do: the whole style is destroyed.
-You need to edit `.atom/config.cson` and remove the package from the `disabledPackages` array.
+It can be infortunate to disable some of them, such as the `settings-view` one, while we are in the settings.
+If we do: the whole style is destroyed.
+We need to edit `.atom/config.cson` and remove the package from the `disabledPackages` array.
 And hop, the settings are back directly in Atom.

 # Experience: A naked Atom